TommesJay/website/source/en/our-software.md

 ﻿![](/img/accurate-bild-4.jpg) {.fancyheader-img}
 # <br />*Our software* {.fancyheader}

-accu:rate has been successful in analysis of pedestrian flows for 2 years using a modern, scientifically developed simulation model.
-The software to which we successfully handle projects on behalf of customers , we would like to offer as a product .
+accu:rate has been successfully simulating pedestrian flows for 2 years using our modern, scientific simulation model.
+We want to offer the software we use in customer projects as a product.

-Therefore, there is now the possibility to test the beta version of our software crowd:it.
-We want namely selling only the highest quality products also in future.
+Therefore, we would like to give technically inclined customers and interested engineers the opportunity to test the beta version of our software *crowd:it*.

 ## What is crowd:it?

 * crowd:it is a software package for microscopic, agent-based simulation of pedestrians and generally people.

-* It is a self-developed software based inter alia on Prof. Gerta Köster's Optimal Steps Model and Dr. Kneidls research at TUM
+* crowd:it is developed in-house based inter alia on [Prof. Gerta Köster](das-team#gerta-koester)'s Optimal Steps Model and [Dr. Angelika Kneidls](das-team#angelika-kneidl) research at TUM

 ## Features of crowd:it

-* We work with a continuous space model: Each point can be entered by a pedestrian.
+* We work with a continuous space model: Any point can be entered by a pedestrian.
 A fit of the model to the geometry is therefore not necessary (in contrast to cellular automata)
 * Focusing on individual agents makes the reproduction of individual properties easy

 ![Screenshot Simulation with Crowd:it](/img/screenshot-crowd-it.png){.float-middle}

-* We offer an intuitive user interface and ease of use, which simplifies the working process and leads fast to results
+* crowd:it offers an intuitive user interface.
+We strive for ease of use.
+This simplifies the working process and leads fast to results

-* Floorplans are created using the modeling tool AutoCAD for later simulations
+* Floor plans are created using AutoCAD, a tool many engineers already are familiar with

 ![Screenshot AutoCAD 2015](/img/screenshot-autocad-2015.png){.float-middle}